Our Leadership Team

 Role: Athlete Mentor

-Connection to Sports: play softball and volleyball.
-I have played soccer, basketball and swimming in the past.
+Connection to Sports: I currently play softball, but I have played volleyball. soccer, basketball and swimming in the past.
 I’ve been coaching in delta for 5 years

 Best sports advice I've ever received: Leave it all on the field and play for each other.